Mamady Doumbouya: Interim president of Guinea (2021–present)

-On 18 September 2021, Doumbouya downplayed possible economic sanctions by ECOWAS, saying through a spokesman that "as soldiers, their work is in Guinea and there is nothing to freeze in their accounts."
+After taking power, he forced office holders to attend his first meeting, lest they be considered rebels.
+Then during his broadcast he would announce that ex-president Alpha Condé would not be released and that they would still give him healthcare.
+Doumbouya downplayed possible economic sanctions by ECOWAS, saying through a spokesman that "as soldiers, their work is in Guinea and there is nothing to freeze in their accounts."
 The ECOWAS representatives also urged the junta to allow ousted president Condé to leave Guinea; the junta has refused to do so.

 On 1 October 2021, Doumbouya was sworn in as interim president at Mohammed V Palace in Conakry.
 He announced plans to "refound the state" introducing "free, credible and transparent" elections and respecting "all the national and international commitments to which the country has subscribed".